 Each spring, the Members of the U.S. House of Representatives sponsor a nation-wide art competition.
 The Congressional Art Competition is an opportunity to recognize and encourage artistic talent in our nation’s youth, as well as in our Congressional District.
-This year's deadline is March 20, 2020
+Check out the winners and contestants from our 2020 Art Competition.

 The Congressional Art Competition is open to all high school students in Nebraska’s Second District.
 The first-place winner of our district's competition will have their artwork displayed for one year in the U.S. Capitol.
 The exhibit in Washington D.C. will also include the artwork from other winners across the country.
 The winning artwork is also featured on House.gov's Congressional Art Competition page.